IvanC987/SemanticSegmentationModel/README.md

 1. I will again reiterate that this is just a project that explores how semantic segmentation works and understand how underlying arch (U-Net) rather focusing on how well it performs
 2. For Cityscapes dataset, there is 30 classes, but I've filtered 6 that is underrepresented (Occurs once every so often) for better training
 3. The calculation of IoU metric is a bit skewed, as all classes are weighted equally in the mean_iou calculation.
 However since some of the classes are disproportionally represented.
 Some only have a handful of pixels per image compared to other classes which can take up over a quarter of it.
 The current model would focus much more on the larger contributor of the loss, thus mean_iou would be lowered by the rare pixels even though they don't occur very often.
+4. Just noticed...I forgot to scale the image tensors before passing it to UNet...erm...that might be a fairly large contributor to the loss staying so high.
+A bit too late to go back and retrain now.
+Oh well. ¯\_(ツ)_/¯

 ---